jmtayloruk/jmtayloruk.github.io/joining.md

 - Scottish-resident applicants with a strong first-class degree are eligible for the [Carnegie Trust PhD Scholarship scheme](https://www.carnegie-trust.org/award-schemes/carnegie-phd-scholarships)
 Contact me by early December; internal selection early January.
+- Black UK-domiciled students can apply for the [James McCune Smith PhD Scholarships](https://www.gla.ac.uk/scholarships/mccune-smith).
+In addition to full funding these provide an enhanced experience through external mentors, placements, leadership training, community-building activities and networking opportunities.
+Contact me by early December (guidance available for putting together an application); application deadline end of January.
 - Chinese applicants with a high-achieving undergraduate GPA are eligible for the [China Scholarship Council scheme](https://www.gla.ac.uk/scholarships/thechinascholarshipcouncil).
 Contact me by December; internal selection late January.
 - Non-UK applicants with a high-achieving undergraduate GPA are eligible for the College Scholarship scheme.
 Contact me by December; internal selection late January.